WelcomeToThursday/WTT-Campaigns/wiki/story-authoring.md

 ## Media and animation

+See [custom story media bundles](story-media-bundles.md) for the complete Unity build, custom-trader Visit, installation, checksum, distribution and troubleshooting workflow.

 Place reviewed bundles under `BepInEx/plugins/WTT-Campaigns/StoryMedia/`.
 Use a unique path such as `packs/<season-id>/visit-media.bundle` for each authored media set.
 Register each asset in `Story.Media`:

 ```json